Adarshd19/adarshd19.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a PhD candidate in the [Applied and Interdisciplinary Mathematics](https://lsa.umich.edu/math/graduates/ph-d-programs/applied-and-interdisciplinary-mathematics--aim-.html) program at the University of Michigan.
-I am co-advised by [Laura Balzano](http://web.eecs.umich.edu/~girasole/) and [Martin Strauss](http://web.eecs.umich.edu/~martinjs/).
-I have been fortunate to be supported by a NSF graduate research fellowship.
+I am a Research Assistant in the Indian Institute of Science.
+I am working with Dr. Chandra Sekhar Seelamantula on various projects related to Medical Image Analysis.

-My research is broadly in machine learning.
-In particular, I am interested in both preference learning and algorithmic fairness.
+My research is broadly in Image Processing and Deep learning.
+I am interested in Computational Imaging, Computer Vision, Image Restoration algorithms apart from a whole host of other Signal Processing sub-domains.

-See my publications [here](https://amandarg.github.io/publications/) and my CV [here](https://amandarg.github.io/cv/).
+See my publications [here](https://adarshd19.github.io/publications/) and my CV [here](https://adarshd19.github.io/cv/).